El Niño And La Niña – What They Are, Their Differences, And How They Impact Global Weather And Climate Patterns

 What Is El Niño?

-El Niño can be summarized as a series of unusual weather patterns and events that are caused by the warm waters of the Pacific Ocean that deviate away from its normal flow.
+El Niño can be summarized as a series of unusual weather patterns and events caused by warm Pacific Ocean waters shifting away from their normal flow.

-Instead of compounding close to the Southeast Asian coast, as is usually expected, the warm waters flow eastwards around the equator and accumulate near the northwestern coastline of South America.
+Instead of accumulating near the Southeast Asian coast, as is usually expected, the warm waters flow eastwards around the equator and accumulate near the northwestern coastline of South America.
 This has a profound effect on the weather.

 What Causes El Niño?